15th of January, 2025

 For its largest amount, in the first place, there are the Food and Consumption Services (FCS), where through the Supplemental Nutrition Assistance Program (SNAP) (formerly the Food Stamp Program) financial assistance was allocated to the low-income population for the purchase of nutritious food for an amount of 148.515 million dollars.

-In addition, within the FCS, the Special Program of Nutritional Supplements for Women, Infants and Children (WIC), with food supplements to improve the health of low-income mothers, infants and children, had an item of 5,609 million Dollars,
+Additionally, within the FCS, the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), which provides food supplements to improve the health of low-income mothers, infants, and children, received a funding allocation of $5.609 million.

 On the other hand, through the Agricultural Products Marketing Service (AMS): Article 32, purchases of basic products that are distributed to low-income sectors of the population, including children and the elderly, were financed with 1,237 million dollars.

-The Commodity Assistance Program (CAP), which includes programs that were previously independent: Food Supplements Program, Emergency Food Aid, Assistance to Indian Reservations, Assistance to the Pacific Islands and Nutrition for People of Age, had a game of 743 million dollars.
+The Commodity Assistance Program (CAP), which consolidates several previous initiatives such as the Food Supplements Program, Emergency Food Aid, Assistance to Indian Reservations, Assistance to the Pacific Islands, and Nutrition for the Elderly, was allocated $743 million in funding.

 The Census of Agriculture, conducted every five years, provides a detailed picture of farms and ranches in the United States.